Conifer: Wood

-Conifer wood consists of two types of cells: parenchyma, which have an oval or polyhedral shape, and strongly elongated tracheids.
+The microscopic structure of conifer wood (xylem) is homogeneous, and consists of two types of cells: parenchyma, which have an oval or polyhedral shape, and strongly elongated tracheids.
 Tracheids make up more than 90% of timber volume.

+Conifers produce growth rings, normally gently curved in their outline, but in Taxus, Juniperus, and Cupressaceae are undulating.
 The tracheids of earlywood formed at the beginning of a growing season have large radial sizes and smaller, thinner cell walls.
 Then, the first tracheids of the transition zone are formed, where the radial size of cells and the thickness of their cell walls changes considerably.
 Finally, latewood tracheids are formed, with small radial sizes and greater cell wall thickness.
 This is the basic pattern of the internal cell structure of conifer tree rings.
+Frost rings have been observed in Cupressaceae.

+Conifer wood contains medullary rays, primarily composed of parenchymal cells, and involved in radial gas exchange, as a conduit for storage of water and nutrients, and as a pathway for diffusing heartwood substances.
+The latewood in particular also contains resin canals.
+These are surrounded by specialised epithelial cells that secrete resin into the canal.
+Radial and axial resin canals are interconnected throughout the wood.

+Conifers secrete oleoresin, a composite of turpentine and rosin.
+When an insect or a fungus attacks, oleoresin flows into the wound.
+It traps invading insects and blocks fungi.
+The rosin hardens and seals the wound, protecting against damage.

+During wet weather, the Gitxsan harvest conifer rosin for use as fire starters.

 Vertical (tangential) section of Abies concolor wood (xylem), showing tracheids as long overlapping tubes.
 Perforation pits (small circles) allow water to move from one tracheid to the next.